rtoumazet/saturnin/README.md

 	- props/\*.props.template -> props/\*.props
 	- saturnin/props/\*.props.template -> saturnin/props/\*.props

 After that, you must update user macros from properties sheets inside VS2017 to set up your directories.
-To do so, display the Propety Manager first
+To do so, display the Property Manager first
 ( **View** | **Property Manager** ), then select one of the following sheets : **dll**, **solution.x86**, **solution.x64**, **saturnin.common**, **saturnin.x86**, **saturnin.x64**.
 You can then modify the files, adjusting the macros according to your setup.